 Intra-Uterine Devices

 IUDs that are available in the US are the ParaGard and the Mirena.
-They are inserted into the uterus and work by interfering with sperm travel, preventing the sperm from joining with the egg.
+They are inserted into the uterus and work by interfering with sperm travel and preventing the sperm from joining with the egg.
 The pregnancy rate with the use of an IUD is less than 1% per year.
-The Paragard is a non-hormonal, copper IUD.
-It is good for up to 12 years and it does not impact lactation.
-The Mirena IUD contains the hormone progestin, which is released in small amounts to prevent pregnancy by suppressing ovulation.
+The ParaGard is a non-hormonal, copper IUD.
+It is good for up to 12 years, and it does not affect lactation.
+The Mirena IUD contains the hormone progestin which is released in small amounts to prevent pregnancy by suppressing ovulation.
 It is good for 5 years.
-Medications and Mother’s Milk, by Dr. Hale, 2010 (pg 599) says of Mirena IUDs, “ The data from Levonorgestrel-only intrauterine devices suggests minimal to no effect on breastfeeding, but some caution is recommended as I’ve received three accounts of milk suppression following insertion of Mirena IUDs”.
+Thomas Hale, PhD (2010) says of Mirena IUDs, “The data from Levonorgestrel-only intrauterine devices suggests minimal to no effect on breastfeeding, but some caution is recommended as I’ve received three accounts of milk suppression following insertion of Mirena IUDs.”
 (Note: Levonorgestrel is the form of progestin used in the Mirena IUD.)
 There are studies that conclude that most mothers have no ill effects on their milk supply when using this product.
-Since some mothers have reported adverse affects on their milk production, some experts recommend that it may be beneficial to try a progestin-only birth control pill (also known as the “mini-pill”) for a couple of months before deciding on the longer-term form of birth control.
-It is much easier to discontinue a pill if it does interfere with milk production, than it would be to have an IUD removed.
+Because some mothers have reported adverse effects on their milk production, some experts recommend that it may be beneficial to try a progestin-only birth control pill (also known as the “mini-pill”) for a couple of months before deciding on the longer-term form of birth control.
+The reasoning is that it is much easier to discontinue a pill if it interferes with milk production than it would be to have an IUD removed.
+However, it is not known whether the decrease in milk production that some women observe while using these hormones is easily-remedied or relatively permanent.

-Hormone Injections, Patches, Rings, Implants and Pills
+Hormone Injections, Patches, Rings, Implants, and Pills

-“1) existing low milk supply or history of lactation failure
+1) existing low milk supply or history of lactation failure

 2) history of breast surgery